Jeff Wechsler concentrates his practice in the areas of water, environmental, natural resources, public utility regulation, and complex litigation.

 - Represented the State of Kansas in Kansas v.
 Colorado, No. 105 Original, a lawsuit in the United States Supreme Court over the Arkansas River.
 Resulted in judgment in Kansas’ favor which included the adoption of a groundwater model and damages for over $30 million.

-- Represented the State of New Mexico and Office of the State Engineer in the Lower Rio Grande Adjudication on stream system issues relating to farm irrigation requirements.
+- Represented clients in 7 stream adjudications in two states, including representation of the State of New Mexico and Office of the State Engineer in the Lower Rio Grande Adjudication on stream system issues relating to farm irrigation requirements.

 - Continuing representation of major pipeline projects in applications to State Engineer for large scale interbasin transfers.

-- Represent group of ranchers in Klamath River adjudication on reservoir and tribal water rights issues.
+- Represented group of ranchers in Klamath River adjudication on reservoir and tribal water rights issues.

 - Litigated return flow issues on behalf of large water utility.

-- Ongoing representation of oil and gas, municipal, utility, mining, and ranching clients in numerous applications and protests before the Office of the State Engineer relating to the acquisition, validity, transfer, leasing and protection of surface water and groundwater rights throughout the State of New Mexico.
+- Ongoing representation of oil and gas, municipal, utility, mining, farming, and ranching clients in numerous applications and protests before the Office of the State Engineer relating to the acquisition, validity, transfer, leasing, permitting, and protection of surface water and groundwater rights throughout the State of New Mexico.
+Lead counsel on over 25 water rights administrative proceedings before the State Engineer.

 - Continuing representation of New Mexico’s largest investor-owned water utility in all water and regulatory matters.